 Blueberries are in season here in northern Michigan!
 And in case you missed the name of this blog…I love blueberries.
 They’re powerhouses of nutrition, as well as super delicious.
 Yesterday morning, before work, I dragged my baby sister to the blueberry farm to pick berries.
 In a little less than an hour, we picked 13 pounds.
 YUM!

-Wash them in a colander and remove any stray stems.
+When you get home, wash them in a colander and remove any stray stems.
 Spread them in an even layer on a freezer paper lined cookie sheet (shiny side of the paper up).

 Slide the tray(s) into the freezer and leave them for an hour or two.
 You do this so they don’t freeze in gigantic clumps, as they would if they went right from colander to ziploc bag.